Sensitive data flow

 Bearer CLI is extensible.
 Just as you can add specific rules that work for your own needs, you can also new data types, detectors, and classification patterns.
 Documentation on how to do so is coming soon, but for now, you can browse the repo to see how these are implemented.

 Ready to take the next step?
-Join the Bearer Cloud waitlist.
+Learn more about Bearer Cloud.